 All tickets are purchased from the bus drivers, except for the “Train & Bus” ticket.

 The only way to reach Pena Palace and the Moorish Palace besides taking bus 434 or hiking, is taking a taxi (which can be expensive) or joining a tour.
 You should never drive in Sintra, as there are almost no parking spots in the center or near the attractions.
 Navigating the narrow uphill roads can also be challenging to those not familiar with the place, and there are constant traffic jams.

 Expect long queues for the 434 bus, even outside the high season.
-It’s recommended that you arrive in Sintra by 9am, so you can take the 9:15, 9:30, or 9:50 bus and avoid the bigger crowds later in the day.
+It’s recommended that you arrive in Sintra by 9am, so you can take the buses that depart within that hour and avoid the bigger crowds later in the day.